-1) Amendment 40 removes judges regardless of their skills, accomplishments, or experience.
+- impeachment, and mandatory retirement at age 72.
+Further, Amendment 40 may discourage the best candidates from pursuing judgeships on the Supreme Court and Court of Appeals.
+Qualified lawyers will have to choose between continuing an established career or accepting a short-term position on the bench. - 3) Amendment 40 removes judges regardless of their skills, accomplishments, or experience.
 It is essential for judges to understand particular areas of legal theory and how laws develop over time.
 This knowledge comes from years of serving on the court.
-With the limit on terms, judges will not have adequate time to gain this experience.
+With the limit on terms, judges will be required to step down when their experience is most beneficial to the court.